gytcrt/randomwalk/content/posts/blog-set-up/index.md

 # Analytics set up: Umami + Digital Ocean
 In modern product/software development, feedback is essential for improvement.
 My website aims to serve myself and my audience, so I'd love to take feedback from my audience.
 There are direct and indirect feedbacks.
 Website traffic is in direct feedback, and comments from visitor are direct feedback.
 In this section, I will talk about my analytics platform set up(indirect feedback).

-Hugo framework
+Hugo PaperMod provides very easy integration with [Google Analytics 4](https://support.google.com/analytics/answer/10089681?hl=en).
+I believe using Google Analytics would be the most straight forward and time-saving set up.
+However, I do want to have more control over my traffic data, and I did more research on potential analytics tools.
+[Plausible Analytics](https://plausible.io/) and [Umami](https://umami.is/) are two of the popular tools.
+I picked Umami since it's open-source, free and self-hostable.

 # Font set up

 # AI Tools and advice

 # Festures in backlog
-- Enable comments section
+- [ ]Enable comments section
-- Add an archive tag
+- [ ]Add an archive tag
-- Combine Tag and Search into one tag
+- [ ]Combine Tag and Search into one tag